|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 During take off, the runway was poorly lit with smudge pots and the bomber lost airspeed on patches of sand and mud washed onto the runway, forcing the pilots to abort takeoff, stopping 50 yards beyond the runway with the nose stuck in barbed wire.
-Taxing backwards, the debris was cleared and the B-24 was able to take off on the second attempt.
+Taxing backwards, the debris was cleared and was able to take off on the second attempt.
 Due to thunderstorms over the Owen Stanley Mountains, McMurria flew up the south side of New Guinea to cross the mountains after daybreak.

 Fates of the Crew

 The eight survivors spent two and a half days clinging to the single four-man life raft until reaching Wageo Island, where they encountered friendly natives who cared for them for nearly two months.

 Attempting to return to friendly lines, the crew were transported by canoe along the chain of island including Wei Island then to the north coast of New Guinea near the mouth of the Sepik River.

 On March 13, 1943 while sleeping on the beach the entire crew was captured by a Japanese Army patrol and became Prisoners Of War (POW) and were transported by barge to Wewak then Kairiru Island.
 Afterwards, the crew was transported to Rabaul and imprisoned in cells at Rabaul Prisoner Compound (Rabaul POW Prison).

 On November 13, 1943 nine prisoners including Wynne, Engel, Burnette and Martindale were transported by ship from Rabaul to Japan.
 All three were detained at Omori POW Camp near Tokyo and liberated at the end of the Pacific War.